thosgood/this-weeks-finds/markdown/51-100/week057.md

 the actual physical states, which satisfy the diffeomorphism constraint and the Wheeler-DeWitt equation.
-We can start by measuring everything we measure by doing experiments right at the boundary of S. More precisely, we can try to find a maximal set of commuting observables that \`live on the boundary' in this sense.
-For example, the area of any patch of S counts as one of these observables, and all these \`surface patch area' observables commute.
+We can start by measuring everything we measure by doing experiments right at the boundary of S. More precisely, we can try to find a maximal set of commuting observables that 'live on the boundary' in this sense.
+For example, the area of any patch of S counts as one of these observables, and all these 'surface patch area' observables commute.
 If we measure all of them, we know everything there is to know about the area of all regions on the boundary of S. Thanks to spin network technology, as described above, specifying all their